mikkojarvinen/UWD/README.md

 1. "Traditional" driver (.inf format) and
 2. App in Microsoft Store.

 Microsoft has pretty good documentation for developers how UWD and HSA's are designed work.
-It might be a good idea to take a look at it.
+It might be a good idea to take a quick look at the docs.

 [Microsoft Docs: INF AddSoftware Directive](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-addsoftware-directive)

 [Microsoft Docs: Pairing a driver with a Universal Windows Platform (UWP) app](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/pairing-app-and-driver-versions)

-When it comes to the driver installations and management, for UWD's we have two different worlds.
+When it comes to the driver installation and management, for UWD's we have two different worlds.
 Driver in .inf format and it's Store counterpart.

 ![UWD and HSA](https://github.com/mikkojarvinen/UWD/blob/master/UWD-HSA.png "UWD and HSA")